wur-bioinformatics/introduction-to-bioinformatics/week5.md

 correspond to fragments of the original molecule (right).
 :::

-The output of any metabolomics experiment is a mass spectogram, with m/z ratios on the x-axis and peaks indicating how many molecules of a certain mass have been detected ({numref}`w5bf11`).
+The output of any MS experiment is a mass spectogram, with m/z ratios on the x-axis and peaks indicating how many molecules of a certain mass have been detected ({numref}`w5bf11`).
 In theory, if a database of known molecule structures (e.g.  proteins or peptides) and their calculated masses